Princess Eugenie ‘so excited’ to be pregnant with second child

 August Philip Hawke Brooksbank was born at the exclusive Portland Hospital in central London on February 9 2021.

-He made an appearance at the Platinum Jubilee pageant celebrations last year wearing a union flag jumper as Eugenie bounced him up and down on her knee as they sat in the royal box.
+He made an appearance at the Platinum Jubilee pageant celebrations last year wearing a Union flag jumper as Eugenie bounced him up and down on her knee in the royal box.

-Eugenie and Mr Brooksbank wed in a glittering ceremony in the gothic surroundings of St George’s Chapel, Windsor Castle, in front of royal and celebrity guests in October 2018.
+Eugenie and Mr Brooksbank married in a glittering ceremony in the gothic surroundings of St George’s Chapel, Windsor Castle, in front of royal and celebrity guests in October 2018.

-The princess, the daughter of the Duke of York and Sarah, Duchess of York, is close to her cousin the Duke of Sussex, whose biography caused ructions this month when he laid bare his fraught relationships with the King and the Prince of Wales.
+The princess, the daughter of the Duke of York and his ex-wife the duchess, is close to her cousin Harry, whose biography caused ructions this month when he laid bare his fraught relationships with the King and the Prince of Wales.

 He met Eugenie through mutual friends while on a ski trip to Verbier.